-Health care provider group Province/territory Data quality considerations Respiratory therapists Nova Scotia 2019 data includes active and inactive registrations, whereas 2016, 2017, 2018 and 2020 data includes active registrations only.
-Quebec Fluctuations in the number of respiratory therapists in Quebec may be partially attributed to changes in registration type for the Quebec supply data.
-Data for 2017 and 2019 includes all registered respiratory therapists, both active and inactive.
-Data for 2016, 2018 and 2020 includes only active registered respiratory therapists.
-British Columbia Respiratory therapists are unregulated in the province of B.C.
-2017 and 2018 data is supressed due to data quality issues.
-Northwest Territories and Nunavut 2016 data represents the Northwest Territories and Nunavut combined.
-Social workers British Columbia 2016, 2017 and 2018 data includes only active registrations, whereas 2020 data includes active and inactive registrations.
-2019 data is not available.
+Health care professional group Province/territory Data quality considerations Social workers British Columbia 2017 and 2018 data includes only active registrations, whereas 2020 data includes active and inactive registrations.
+2019 and 2021 data is not available.
 Speech-language pathologists (SLPs) Nova Scotia In Nova Scotia, speech-language pathologists were first regulated in November 2019.
-Data for 2020 was received from the Nova Scotia College of Audiologists and Speech-Language Pathologists.
+Data for 2020 and 2021 was received from the Nova Scotia College of Audiologists and Speech-Language Pathologists.
 Data for previous years was provided by Speech-Language & Audiology Canada.
 The change in regulatory status and the change in the organization providing data could contribute to fluctuations between 2018 and 2020.
-Quebec Age groups are not reported between 2016 and 2019.
+Quebec Age groups are not reported between 2017 and 2019.
 Data provided by the Ordre des orthophonistes et audiologistes du Québec (OOAQ) does not align with categories defined in CIHI's data tables.
 Saskatchewan 2019 data is suppressed due to data quality issues.
-Northwest Territories and Nunavut 2016 data represents the Northwest Territories and Nunavut combined.